-The Organization serves as lessor for a portion of its building.
-The lease requires minimum monthly rental payments ranging from \$5,277, including additional rent for real estate taxes and other shared expenses, through April 2019.
-Rental income totaled \$21,607 and \$68,467 for the years ended December 31, 2019 and 2018, respectively.
-At April 2019, this lease was not renewed.
+The Organization serves as lessor for a portion of its building and its parking lot.
+The building lease requires minimum monthly rental payments ranging from \$3,090 to \$7,764, including additional rent for real estate taxes and other shared expenses, through August 2039.
+The parking lot lease requires minimum monthly rental payments of \$500 through December 2025.
+Rental income totaled \$17,240 and \$21,607 for the years ended December 31, 2020 and 2019, respectively.

-Note 10-Leases and commitments (continued)
+Note 11-Leases and commitments (continued)

 On May 2, 2018, the Organization entered into a lease agreement as "Landlord" in which the Organization received advance payment of \$750,000 in 2019 to lease a tract of land located in front of the existing building to a tenant for 99 years commencing on June 30, 2019, as amended.
-The tenant currently plans to construct a facility to provide housing to needy veterans, among others.
+The tenant constructed a facility to provide housing to needy veterans, among others.
 The Organization received full payment of \$750,000 on March 20, 2019, which currently is being recognized ratably over the term of the lease.